agners/home-assistant.io/source/_integrations/sensor.mqtt.markdown

   required: true
   type: string
 unique_id:
-  description: "An ID that uniquely identifies this sensor.
-If two sensors have the same unique ID, Home Assistant will raise an exception."
+  description: "An ID for this sensor.
+Needs to be unique for every MQTT sensor.
+On discoverying a second sensors with the same `unique_id` Home Assistant will print an error and ignore the second sensor."
   required: false
   type: string
 unit_of_measurement: